mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-lets replace the Particle array with the PolicyDrivenObjectPool of Particle objects.
+lets replace the Particle array with the `PolicyDrivenObjectPool` of `Particle` objects.
 we need to define how to create a basic particle
 how to commission a new particle
 and how to decommission a particle
 we don't need to include how to destroy the particle, because our particle doesn't allocate any special resources

 the "explosion" KeyInput Bind should change to commission 10 particles.
-a nice side effect of using this new system is that we can create more than just 10 particles, which will help create some interesting tests.
+a nice side effect of using this new system is that we can create more than just 10 particles, which will help create more interesting tests.

-`scene`
+### scene
 src/MrV/Program.cs
 ```
 ...